keu/docs/learn/airflow-great-expectations.md

 :::info

 By default, the `GreatExpectationsOperator` pushes a [CheckpointResult object](https://docs.greatexpectations.io/docs/terms/checkpoint/#checkpointresult) to XCom.
-You can instead  return a json-serializable dictionary by setting the `return_json_dict` parameter to `True`.
+You can change this behavior by setting the `return_json_dict` parameter to `True` to cause the operator to return a json-serializable dictionary instead.

-If you do not want to use this built-in serialization, you can either enable XCom pickling by setting the environment variable `AIRFLOW__CORE__ENABLE_XCOM_PICKLING=True`, or use a custom serialization method in a [custom XCom backend](https://docs.astronomer.io/learn/xcom-backend-tutorial).
+If you do not want to use this built-in serialization, you can either enable XCom pickling by setting the environment variable AIRFLOW__CORE__ENABLE_XCOM_PICKLING=True`, or use a custom serialization method in a [custom XCom backend](https://docs.astronomer.io/learn/xcom-backend-tutorial).

 :::